AnaghaP2003/Sentiment-Analysis-Using-Twitter-Tweets-/README.md

 - Run the Code: Use any Python environment, such as Jupyter Notebook or Google Colab, to run the sentiment analysis model.

 Comparative Study:

-Bag of Words: Provides a faster solution with moderate accuracy (74.20%), suitable for quick, baseline models.
+Bag of Words provides a faster solution with moderate accuracy (74.20%), suitable for quick, baseline models.
-TF-IDF: Offers better accuracy (82.04%) due to capturing the relative importance of words, but with higher computational cost and longer training time.
+TF-IDF offers better accuracy (82.04%) due to capturing the relative importance of words, but with higher computational cost and longer training time.